Intermittent Fasting and Coffee – Overview

 When you add sugar, milk, or cream, the calories range from 16 to nearly 100.

 While coffee may be a good way to feel like you’re eating something during your fasting hours, drink it black to keep your calories to a minimum.

 The bulk of store-bought almond milk has a lot of chemicals and sugars, which will almost likely disrupt your fast.

 Pure almond milk, which is made up of only almonds and water, on the other hand, is perfectly safe in very low quantities.

-Similarly, homemade almond milk is safe as long as no sugars are added.
-A splash of almond milk, or any nut milk, in your coffee will not break your fast, but adding closer to 100 ml would most likely do.
+Similarly, homemade almond milk is safe if no sugars are added.
+A splash of almond milk, or any nut milk, in your coffee, will not break your fast, but adding closer to 100 ml would most likely do.